MarkJohnstoneGitHub/VBA-DotNetLib/README.md

     - When attempting to assign an array to DateTimeFormatInfo.AbbreviatedDayNames Compile error: Function or interface marked as restricted, or the function uses an Automation typee not supported in Visual Basic
     - https://stackoverflow.com/questions/13185159/how-to-pass-byte-arrays-as-udt-properties-from-vb6-vba-to-c-sharp-com-dll
     - Fixed by implementing set methods and making set property not COM visible.
   - TimeZoneInfo.Local renamed member to Locale.
-May cause issues when for interfaces may require renaming in type library?
-Alternative name?
   - Require to investigate how to correctly marshal arrays
   - See [PassingParameterArraysByReference](https://www.l3harrisgeospatial.com/docs/PassingParameterArraysByReference.html)
   - [pass-an-array-from-vba-to-c-sharp-using-com-interop](https://stackoverflow.com/questions/2027758/pass-an-array-from-vba-to-c-sharp-using-com-interop)